919609183/assignment2-chundu/README.md

  -----

- Ooty is a year-round destination, but the ideal time to visit is between the months of April to June and September to November. ...
-July to September
+ Ooty is a year-round destination, but the ideal time to visit is between the months of April to June and September to November and July to September.

  ## TRAVELLING
 1. Pack all useful things for travelling